Video Self-Stitching Graph Network for Temporal Action Localization: Experiments

 \subsection{Datasets and Setup}

-\textbf{Datasets and evaluation metric.} We present our experimental results on the large-scale dataset {ActivityNet-v1.3}~\cite{caba2015activitynet} in this section, as well as results on the smaller-scale dataset THUMOS-14~\cite{jiang2014thumos} in \textbf{Supplementary material}. {ActivityNet} is a very challenging dataset, with 19994 temporally annotated untrimmed videos in 200 action categories.
-It has very large variation in action scales and a dominant number of short actions (Fig.~\ref{fig:teaser}), thus it is the right dataset to explore the problem of short actions on.
-We use mean Average Precision (mAP) at different tIoU thresholds as the evaluation metric.
-Following the official evaluation practice, we choose 10 values in the range $[0.5, 0.95]$ with a step size 0.05 as tIoU thresholds.
+\textbf{Datasets and evaluation metrics.} We present our experimental results on two representative datasets {THUMOS-14} (THUMOS for short)~\cite{jiang2014thumos} and {ActivityNet-v1.3} (ActivityNet for short)~\cite{caba2015activitynet}. \textbf{THUMOS-14} contains 413 temporally annotated untrimmed videos with 20 action categories, in which 200 videos are for training and 213 videos for validation\footnote{The training and validation sets of THUMOS are temporally annotated videos from the validation and testing sets of UCF101~\cite{UCF101}, respectively.}. \textbf{ActivityNet-v1.3} has 19994 temporally annotated untrimmed videos in 200 action categories, which are split into training, validation and testing sets by the ratio of 2:1:1.
+For both datasets, we use mean Average Precision (mAP) at different tIoU thresholds as the evaluation metric.
+On THUMOS-14, we use tIoU thresholds $\{0.3, 0.4, 0.5, 0.6, 0.7\}$; on ActivityNet-v1.3, we choose 10 values in the range $[0.5, 0.95]$ with a step size 0.05 as tIoU thresholds following the official evaluation practice.

+\textbf{Implementation Details.} In order to achieve higher performance, some works directly process video frames and learn features for the task of temporal action localization (TAL) in an end-to-end fashion~\cite{liu2020progressive, xu2017r}.
+However, this has humongous requirements for GPU memory and computational capability.
+Instead, we follow the practice of using off-the-shelf pre-extracted features, \textit{without further finetuning on the target TAL task}~\cite{bai2020boundary, lin2019fast, lin2018bsn, xu2020g}.
+For THUMOS, we sample at the original frame rate of each video and pre-extract features using the two-stream network TSN~\cite{xiong2016cuhk} trained on Kinects~\cite{Kay2017TheKH}.
+For ActivityNet, we evaluate on two different types of features: TSN features at 5 snippets per second and I3D~\cite{carreira2017quo} features at 1.5 snippets per second (both networks are trained on Kinetics~\cite{Kay2017TheKH}).